 Best for Everyday

 Don’t be fooled by Aerie’s connection to American Eagle Outfitters; its bras and panties don’t just cater to teens.
 The brand has a wide range of everyday bra styles (as well as a few subtly sexy bralettes) in sizes 30A to 42DD and undies in sizes XXS to XXL, and has committed to depicting its pieces on a wide range of body types and ages, all without the aid of photoshop, for years now.
 The most expensive bra tops out at $60 with most coming in under $40, and there are many different shades of “nude” represented.

 This Italian lingerie brand has a great mix of easy lounge bralette and panty sets, everyday bra options and sexier special pieces, too, all in sizes 30C to 42C.
-The brand’s bralettes are perhaps our favorites of the bunch, made from super-luxe materials that are both soft and surprisingly supportive, even for those with a bigger bust.
-And don’t forget to check out Intimissimi’s stellar sleepwear and lingerie, either.
+The brand’s bralettes are perhaps our favorites of the bunch, made from super-luxe materials that are both soft and surprisingly supportive.
+And don’t forget to check out Intimissimi’s stellar sleepwear and lingerie while you’re at it.

 Josie Natori’s original concept for her namesake brand was to create lingerie that could fill the gap between the ultra-sexy and frumpy styles she found in department stores.
 Since its launch in the late ‘70s, Natori has expanded into super-comfy sleepwear, everyday lingerie and even a ready-to-wear line.
 It was also one of the first big brands to offer a wider range of “nude” shades for its everyday collections.